 sda: ios=0/258623, merge=0/0, ticks=0/13669, in_queue=20496, util=99.21%

-To verify whether an SSD is truly suitable for Ceph, a recommended approach is to run performance benchmarks.
-Below is a suggested benchmark command:
+A good way to confirm if an SSD is truly suitable for use in Ceph is to conduct a performance test.
+Below is a recommended test command:

 fio -ioengine=libaio -name=test -filename=/dev/nvme2n1 -fsync=1 -direct=1 -bs=4k -iodepth=1 -rw=randwrite -runtime=15

-where -fsync=1 ensures every write is synchronized to the SSD, reflecting Ceph’s actual operational model.
+The -fsync=1 ensures that every write is synchronized to the SSD, which reflects how Ceph actually operates.

-Based on the above discussion, when selecting an SSD for Ceph, you can follow these two basic principles:
+Based on the discussion above, when choosing an SSD suitable for Ceph, you can follow these two basic principles:

-As long as you adhere to these principles, you can confidently ensure your Ceph environment achieves optimal performance.
+By making your selection based on these principles, you can ensure that your Ceph environment achieves optimal performance.

 Appendix